CloudCannon/small-business-template-eleventy/README.md

 ## Forms

 You can use the form component to create a form with a range of inputs.
 This component is set up to submit to a CloudCannon inbox as long as you configure the inbox key following the instructions below.
-If you want to integreate your custom form with custom submission actions you can use the embed component.
+If you want to integrate your custom form with custom submission actions you can use the embed component.

 - Create an inbox for your organisation/site following [these instructions](https://cloudcannon.com/documentation/articles/creating-an-inbox-to-receive-your-forms/) - note down the key that you use
 - Connect your site to your inbox following [these instructions](https://cloudcannon.com/documentation/articles/connecting-your-site-to-an-inbox/)